mrkvon/friend-crawler/README.md

 - [x] make people a variable size based on how many people know them
 - [ ] show clearly what are the directions of :knows
 - [x] show also who knows this person
-- [ ] login for different pod providers
+- [x] login for different pod providers
 - [x] faster (parallel) crawling
 - [x] search people
   - [ ] make it more accessible and easier to navigate
-- [ ] highlight also people who know the person
+- [x] highlight also people who know the person
 - [ ] highlight people whose button is crawled in PersonList
 - [ ] add custom starting point for crawling
 - [x] support extended profile (seeAlso, sameAs)
+- [ ] figure hosting it as SPA with router